 Step 1: Identify Your Audience

-The first step for creating effective modules is figuring out the type of learners with whom you will be sharing your modules.
+The first step in creating effective modules is figuring out the type of learners with whom you will be sharing your modules.
 Take time to know them better so that you can engage them in the best way possible.

 For example, you can’t use the same module for desk-bound graphic designers and those construction workers out in the field most of the time.
 While the former enjoy the luxury of sitting and going through extensive modules, the latter would prefer to learn using shorter units.